siobhanlgorman/favoureats/README.md

   * View link: user can click to view the full recipe detail page
   * Edit: user can click to edit the recipe details
   * Delete: the user can delete a recipe
+  * Back to top button for if list gets long

 #### Sign-In Form
+* Username passwrod
+remember me
+sign in / go back (redirect to home page)

 #### Register